ncatlab/nlab-content/pages/4/5/0/0/54/content.md

 ## teaching

-See behind the links for detailed lecture notes that I wrote:
+See behind these links for lecture notes that I wrote:

 | date |  lecture notes |
 |------|--------|